meirdev/network-monitoring/README.md

 docker compose up -d
 ```

+Username and password for ClickHouse: `default:password`.

+Username and password for Grafana: `admin:admin`.

 ## Routers

 Some routers do not provide `sampling_rate` in their flow data, which is required to understand what the "real" traffic is.
 In this case, you can enter the router's IP address and sample rate into the `flows.routers` table: